- Home

 You should also get a cancer risk test if you notice any specific, unusual symptoms such as a lump, weak urine, or breast milk production in men or non-pregnant women.
 At Better2Know, we have cancer risk tests for bone marrow, bowel, pituitary, cervical, and prostate cancer, so you can test individually for each type of cancer.

-Anyone who has family members with cancer should also get cancer risk tests since they are at higher risk.
+Anyone who has family with a history of cancer should get tested more regularly since they are at a higher risk.
 This includes first-degree relatives such as a mother, father, brother, sister, or children.
-Those with many relatives who have the same type of cancer should also get tested.
+Those with many relatives who have the same type of cancer should also get tested often.

 Book Your Cancer Risk Tests Today

 Better2Know offers cancer risk testing at each clinic for bone marrow, bowel, pituitary, cervical, and prostate cancer.
 Whether you notice symptoms, have family members with cancer, or simply want to get checked to ease concerns, you can get your cancer risk test at one of our clinics.
-To make an appointment, call our booking team at the number above or click 'book now'.
+To make an appointment, call our booking team at the number above or click ‘Get Started’.

 Why Choose Better2Know?